Keiko at the Oregon Coast Aquarium. Photo by Kim Bartlett – Animal People, Inc. on Flickr, Creative Commons license (CC BY-NC 2.0)

 The Potential For Endangering Populations

 Russian fishermen can catch belugas and orcas with a permit for ‘science and education’ under an allowable quota.
-But some believe that Russian orcas, which can sell for millions of dollars, are caught illegally and exported to China.According to the Far East Russia Orca Project (FEROP), in
+But some believe that Russian orcas, which can sell for millions of dollars, are caught illegally and exported to China.40According to the Far East Russia Orca Project (FEROP), in 2012, an industry for captive marine mammals started up in the Russian Okhotsk Sea.
+Since then, whale hunters have caught and sold at least 29 orcas to four marine facilities in China and Russia.41

-“China’s marine park industry got started only about ten years ago…whereas people in the West have been familiar with marine entertainment for decades.”6
+“China’s marine park industry got started only about ten years ago…whereas people in the West have been familiar with marine entertainment for decades.”60

 Sea World Kamogawa in Japan.
 Image by Jason Robins from Pixabay.
 This facility has four orcas.